General Reminders/Information about the Hiring and Recruiting Process at UTSA

 - Division Directors and hiring officials or other designated persons should take an active role in the recruiting process and maintain/ensure good documentation of the process.

-- All staff and administrative positions must be advertised for a minimum of five (5) calendar days on the Human Resources employment site.
+- Staff and administrative positions must be advertised for a minimum of five (5) calendar days on the Human Resources employment site.
 All positions close at midnight on the posting close date.

 - All selecting officials are encouraged to identify potential minority and female candidates and recruit a diverse pool.
 Consult with the Office of Equal Opportunity Services if additional information is needed.